dennishein/cpfgmpp_PCCT_denoising/README.md

 pfgmpp: use PFGM++ framework, otherwise diffusion models (D\to\infty case). options: 0 | 1
 resume_path: path to the resuming checkpoint
 ```

-The above example uses the default batch size of 512 images (controlled by `--batch`) that is divided evenly among 8 GPUs (controlled by `--nproc_per_node`) to yield 64 images per GPU.
-Training large models may run out of GPU memory; the best way to avoid this is to limit the per-GPU batch size, e.g., `--batch-gpu=32`.
-This employs gradient accumulation to yield the same results as using full per-GPU batches.
-See [`python train.py --help`](./docs/train-help.txt) for the full list of options.

-The results of each training run are saved to a newly created directory  `training-runs/exp_name` .
-The training loop exports network snapshots `training-state-*.pt`) at regular intervals (controlled by  `--dump`).
-The network snapshots can be used to generate images with `generate.py`, and the training states can be used to resume the training later on (`--resume`).
-Other useful information is recorded in `log.txt` and `stats.jsonl`.
-To monitor training convergence, we recommend looking at the training loss (`"Loss/loss"` in `stats.jsonl`) as well as periodically evaluating FID for `training-state-*.pt` using `generate.py` and `fid.py`.

 ## Image denoising using PFGM++
 Download pretrained weights and place in ./training-runs/.
 Currently the generate_cond.py scripts requires dummy .dcm files in ./dicoms/ folder.
 One can easly adjust the code to circumvent this, however.
 To inference on the Mayo low-dose CT validation set using the best performing model ($D=128$) run: